It’s best to use the Missouri Contract System!

-The Division of Finance hosts Missouri Contract System, a PawPrint-protected platform which offers the easiest way to create and submit speaker/lecturer, consulting and other standard templates.
-To gain access and training, please contact your division fiscal officer or email us at firstname.lastname@example.org.
-The wizard also provides real-time status of your documents during the review and signature process and a searchable electronic repository of all your fully-signed contracts.
-If you are unsure which contracting office handles your project, the wizard also includes a tool to help get you to the right office by your answering a few simple questions.
+The Division of Finance hosts Missouri Contract System, a PawPrint-protected platform that offers the easiest way to create and submit speaker/lecturer, consulting, and other standard templates.
+To gain access and training, please contact your division business & finance officer or email us at email@example.com.
+The Missouri Contract System also provides real-time status of your documents during the review and signature process and a searchable electronic repository of all your fully-signed contracts.
+If you are unsure which contracting office handles your project, the Missouri Contract System also includes a tool to help get you to the right office by your answering a few simple questions.

 When do we review agreements?

 Business Services reviews and coordinates the approval of contracts for services to the University in any of the following circumstances: